Biography

 - Research Fellowship, New England Regional Fellowship Consortium

-- George L. Mosse Graduate Fellowship in LGBTQ+ History, University of Wisconsin-Madison
+- George L. Mosse Graduate Fellowship in LGBTQ+ History, UW-Madison

 - Sara Norton Grant for Research in American History, University of Cambridge